daria-glebova/data-analysis-bootcamp/README.md

 ## 📖 Graduation Project
 ### Analysis of acqiusition sources in a mobile game

+✅ *Status:* **completed**

 *Data:* three datasets contain the data of the first users of the mobile game "Space Brothers" application — the cohorts of users who started using the application (the first level in the game) from May 4 to May 10, 2020 inclusive.
 It is assumed that the app will display ads on the screen with a choice of the type of object to be built.
 Completing the first level of games requires the player to fulfill one of two conditions:
 - Defeat the first enemy
 - Implementation of the project - development of an orbital assembly of satellites

-*The purpose:* to decompose tasks, to analyze the behavior of players depending on the source of the transition to the game, to identify the potentially most profitable source and to prepare a presentation for customers.
+🎯*The purpose:* to decompose tasks, to analyze the behavior of players depending on the source of the transition to the game, to identify the potentially most profitable source and to prepare a presentation for customers.